JuliaLang/Pkg.jl/docs/src/environments.md

 ## Creating your own projects

-So far we have added packages to the default project at `~/.julia/environments/v1.0`, it is, however, easy to create other, independent, projects.
+So far we have added packages to the default project at `~/.julia/environments/v1.0`.
+It is however easy to create other, independent, projects.
-It should be pointed out if two projects uses the same package at the same version, the content of this package is not duplicated.
+It should be pointed out that when two projects use the same package at the same version, the content of this package is not duplicated.
-In order to create a new project, create a directory for it and then activate that directory to make it the "active project" which package operations manipulate:
+In order to create a new project, create a directory for it and then activate that directory to make it the "active project", which package operations manipulate:

 ```
 shell> mkdir MyProject